 - The COVID-19 test: We send your COVID-19 swab or blood to a lab company to be tested.
 The lab company will bill the insurance company for the COVID-19 test.
 Your insurance company (or Medicare / Medicaid) will then tell the lab company if you owe anything to the lab company.
 Both the viral swab test and the blood antibody test should be covered by your insurance provider.
 So, why might you still get a bill from the lab company?
 Some labs are set up to ‘bundle’ tests into a panel of tests due to device configuration or other tests are needed for a full understanding of your situation.
 In both of these cases, you may get a bill from the lab company for the tests beyond the COVID-19 test.

-The summary is that a COVID-19 test itself should be no charge to you if you have insurance.
+The summary is that a COVID-19 test itself should be no charge to you if you have insurance aside from your copay.
 However, in order to get the test, other services may be performed that the insurance company wants you to pay for.

 How do I know if I’m going to end up with a bill?